NavyasriMuttukuri/python-login-registration/README.md

 Technologies Used:
 - Python
-- File Handling (or Database, if used)
+- File Handling
 - Basic Control Structures

 How to Run:
-1. Install Python on your system
+1. Install Python on system
 2. Open the project folder in VS Code
 3. Run the main Python file
 4. Follow the on-screen instructions to register or login